 All members of the Canterbury College community are expected to conduct themselves in the spirit of grace and forgiveness, readily acknowledge our mistakes, learn from them and allow others to do the same.
-As a whole College community, students are encouraged to engage in positive behaviour and to support the College Values.
+As a whole College community, students are encouraged to engage in positive behaviour and to support the Charter of Values and Code of Conduct.
 Our determination to be true to these ideals requires self-discipline and moral courage.

-4.2 Whole College Student Behaviour Statement
+4.2 Canterbury College Student Behaviour Statement